yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     AI Instrumentation Key="55cade0c-197e-4489-961c-51e2e6423ea2"
     ```

-1. Using PowerShell navigate to the `./content-web` folder in your GitHub lab files repository by running the below mentioned command.
+1. Using PowerShell navigate to the `./content-web` folder in your GitHub lab files repository by running the below-mentioned command.

    ```
    cd ..